Hashing and encryption, are they the same?

 Hashes use algorithms to create fixed-size strings (hash) from the input supplied; this input can be a file or any other data object.
 Due to this, hashes can be used to optimise searches.

 Hash tables can store data in the form of key-value pairs.
 The key is the identifier of the data object stored, while the hash is the actual value of the data object.
-So now, instead of searching for the larger data object, the search is conducted on the hash value instead.
+So now, instead of searching for the larger data object, the search is conducted on the hash value.

 Digital Signatures